opendistro-for-elasticsearch/k-NN/README.md

 Following the completion of the operation, use the k-NN `_stats` API to see what has been loaded into the graph.

 ### Best practices
 In order for the warmup API to function properly, a few best practices should be followed.
 First, no merge operations should be currently running on the indices that will be warmed up.
 The reason for this is that, during merge, new segments are created and old segments are (sometimes) deleted.
-The situation may arise where the warmup API loads graphs A and B into memory, but then segment C is created from segments A and B being merged.
-The graphs for A and B will no longer be in memory and neither will the graph for C. Then, the intial penalty of loading graph C on the first queries will still be present.
+The situation may arise where the warmup API loads graphs A and B into native memory, but then segment C is created from segments A and B being merged.
+The graphs for A and B will no longer be in memory and neither will the graph for C. Then, the initial penalty of loading graph C on the first queries will still be present.

-Second, it should first be confirmed that all of the graphs of interest are able to fit into memory before running warmup.
-If they all cannot fit into memory, then the Cache will thrash.
+Second, it should first be confirmed that all of the graphs of interest are able to fit into native memory before running warmup.
+If they all cannot fit into memory, then the cache will thrash.

 ## REQUEST FOR COMMENT (RFC)